zachhurst/falculator/README.md

 ## How It Works

+1. **Choose Provider** - Select Google Gemini or Fal.ai as your AI provider
-1. **Upload Screenshot** - Drag & drop or select any fal.ai pricing image
+2. **Upload Screenshot** - Drag & drop or select any fal.ai pricing image
-2. **AI Processing** - Image is sent to Gemini via Supabase Edge Function
+3. **AI Processing** - Image is sent to your chosen provider via Supabase Edge Function
-3. **Structured Output** - Get clean pricing breakdowns for all models/resolutions
+4. **Structured Output** - Get clean pricing breakdowns for all models/resolutions
-4. **Cost Calculations** - See cost per image, runs per $10, and total estimates
+5. **Cost Calculations** - See cost per image, runs per $10, and total estimates

 ### Supported Pricing Models
 - **Per Megapixel** - Image generation with resolution-based scaling